rcl-cloud-apps/cloud101/4-database.md

 nav_order: 5
 ---

-# Database
+# Lesson 4 Database

 Databases store data for your web applications.
-In this section, we will create a database.
+In this section, we will create a database server and a database.

 ## Prerequisites

-Before you proceed with this tutorial, you should have created a **Resource Group** in your Subscription
+Before you proceed with this lesson, you should have created a **Resource Group** in your Subscription

 ## Create a Database Server

 A Database Server will host one or more databases.
 To create a database server, follow these instructions :

-- In the 'RCL Web Apps + TLS/SSL' portal side menu click on 'Databases'
+- In the 'RCL Web Apps + TLS/SSL' portal side menu, click on 'Databases'

 - Click on the 'Create a new Database Server' link